 They set fire to a senior residential community.

-In fact, one of the leaders of the Contras said this Edgar Chamorro revealed that the CIA trainers also gave Contra soldiers large knives.
+In fact, one of the leaders of the Contras Edgar Chamorro, revealed that the CIA trainers also gave Contra soldiers large knives.
 "A commando knife [was given], and our people, everybody wanted to have a knife like that, to kill people, to cut their throats.”

 Even today, we do not know how many people were victims of the Contras and mass graves are being unearthed in Nicaragua all the time.